10 Ways to Reduce Food Waste & Become More Sustainable

 3. Get creative with leftovers

 Use last night’s rice to make fried rice; add leftover grains or roasted vegetables to salads for lunch; pile cooked proteins onto tortillas for quick tacos.
+If Thanksgiving is any indication, there are many ways to repurpose the same food for different meals.

 4. Plan meals in advance

 Meal planning can seem daunting, but it doesn’t need to take hours.
 Think about what you want to eat, even if it’s just for a couple of dinners or lunches a week, and buy just the ingredients you need for those meals.
 It’ll prevent you from buying more food than you can cook and also curb impulse buys, further reducing the chance of waste.
+Plus, it’s a great way to prevent overeating throughout the week!

 5. Rethink wilted produce